New Directions Standards & Ratings for Staff Teams

 4. Apply the standards to their own service context, recognising what full compliance looks like in practice across all seven themes.

-5. Assess their service's current level of compliance, using structured reflection tools to evaluate knowledge, awareness, monitoring, and evaluation.
+5. Assess their service's current level of compliance, using structured reflection methods to evaluate knowledge, awareness, monitoring, and evaluation.

 6. Contribute accurate and honest ratings that will feed into a custom report, supporting organisational planning and quality assurance efforts.